 The Evidence-Based Health Benefits of Ginseng

-the many health benefits of American Ginseng
+Burmeister Ginseng | The many health benefits of American Ginseng

-Most of the time when you read about “Ginseng”, it often refer to both American (Panax quinquefolius) and Asian or Korean ginseng (Panax ginseng), which belong to the genus Panax and have a somewhat similar chemical makeup.
+Most of the time when you read about “Ginseng”, it often refers to both American (Panax quinquefolius) and Asian or Korean ginseng (Panax ginseng), which belong to the genus Panax and have a somewhat similar chemical makeup.
 Both Asian and American ginseng contain ginsenosides, which are the substances thought to give ginseng its medicinal properties.
 But they contain different types in different amounts.

 Ginseng contains two significant compounds: ginsenosides and gintonin.
 These compounds complement one another to provide health benefits.